Azure/alz-terraform-accelerator/docs/wiki/[User-Guide]-Starter-Module-Complete.md

 ### `avm-ptn-vnetgateway`

 The `avm-ptn-vnetgateway` module is used to deploy a Virtual Network Gateway inside your Virtual Network.
 Further configuration can be added (depending on requirements) to deploy Local Network Gateways, configure Virtual Network Gateway Connections, deploy ExpressRoute Gateways, and more.
 Additional information on the module can be found [here](https://github.com/Azure/terraform-azurerm-avm-ptn-vnetgateway).

+### `avm-ptn-vwan`

+The `avm-ptn-vwan` module is used to deploy a Virtual WAN.
+Further configuration can be added (depending on requirements) to deploy VPN Sites, configure VPN Connections, and more.
+Additional information on the module can be found [here](https://github.com/Azure/terraform-azurerm-avm-ptn-vwan).

 ## Inputs